How Does Scope Creep Undermine A Project’s Success?

 - Are you informing the stakeholders about progress, changes and issues with the project (and the subsequent timeline)?

-Fortunately, even simple software like Office 365 allows you to understand how your project is going so you can course correct before it’s too late.
+Fortunately, even simple software like Microsoft 365 allows you to understand how your project is going so you can course-correct before it’s too late.

 3. Lack of Stakeholder Involvement